core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon leaving the group or before re-joining the group, a group member MUST terminate all the ongoing Non-Notification Group Exchanges and observations that it has started in the group as a client, and hence frees up the CoAP Token associated with the corresponding request.

-## Update of Replay Window # {#sec-synch-seq-num}

-As in OSCORE {{RFC8613}}, a server updates the Replay Window of its Recipient Contexts based on the Partial IV values in received request messages, which correspond to the Sender Sequence Numbers of the clients.
-Note that there can be large jumps in these sequence numbers, for example when a client exchanges unicast messages with other servers.

-The update of Replay Windows is described in {{ssec-sec-context-persistence}}.

 ## Synchronization and Freshness # {#sec-freshness}